Applying to the Program

 - Health care consultants and technologists.

 - Lawyers practicing in health-related fields.

 - Health care industry sales.

 Applicants looking to transition into health care with relevant experience are encouraged to contact Program Manager Katherine Ridella (firstname.lastname@example.org, 215-573-9378) to discuss potential alignment and gaps among your experience, the MHCI curriculum requirements, and your goals.

 - A Bachelor's degree with evidence of strong academic performance.

-- At least three years of experience working in the health care industry.
+- At least 3 years of work experience in a field related to health care.

 - English language proficiency (e.g., degree from an English-language institution, web video interview).

 - Basic technology skills (e.g., ease with email, office productivity programs, Internet use, video viewing) and high-speed Internet access for online education.